 Written by Troy Marsh |

 Attorneys get paid in a variety of ways, depending on the particular circumstances of the legal matter.
-For example, suppose Sally Doe was arrested and charged with forgery and obstruction of law enforcement.
+For example, suppose Sally Doe was arrested and charged with a DUI and obstruction of law enforcement.
 Sally visits a lawyer and explains her predicament.
 The lawyer tells Sally that she will represent her for a “flat fee,” or one lump sum of money paid in advance of the representation.

 According to the Supreme Court of Georgia, “[a] ‘flat’ or ‘fixed’ fee is one charged by an attorney to perform a task to completion, for example, to draw a contract, prepare a will, or represent the client in court, as in an uncontested divorce or a criminal case.”
 Formal Advisory Opinion No. 91-2, September 20, 1991, State Bar of Georgia, issued by the Supreme Court of Georgia.
 So, in Sally’s case, the flat fee would cover legal services provided by the lawyer to perform the task of representing her in the criminal case to completion.
 At the outset, Sally and her lawyer would come to an agreement on the meaning of “completion” with respect to her particular case and would include that agreement in their written attorney-client contract.